 On our pages, you will find all the information you need.
 Minimum spacing and clearances, the minimum wall thicknesses, etc. All of these will ensure the quality of your parts.
 What are the risks if you don’t respect these design guidelines?
 You will not get all the benefits of the 3D printing technology or your part might break during or after the printing process.
 Respecting the design guidelines will ensure your print quality.

 In order to get a 3D printed object, you need to get a good 3D model.
 If you are not used to 3D design for 3D printing, you might come with a 3D file with too many errors to be 3D printed.
+Your file has to be readable for the 3D printer.
 That is why, before sending your file to our online 3D printing service, you can use a repairing tool on software such as Meshlab or Netfabb, enabling to rearrange your object quite smoothly.

 You can also use Sculpteo’s website to repair your 3D file automatically.
 Indeed, once your 3D file is uploaded, you will see the errors in the viewer and you will be able to modify your project directly inside your 3D modeling software.
 Some errors can be repaired automatically with our repair function such as reconstructions, but for bigger ones, you will have to rework your file.

 On the Sculpteo website, we also offer some useful tools for your project.
-For example, to save money on your printed objects, did you know that you can hollow them?
+For example, to save money on your printed objects, did you know that you can hollow your 3D printed parts?
 In just a few clicks, you can save money on your order.
 But why is this hollowing technique interesting?

 By putting holes on your part, you can hollow your part and remove all the powder inside of the object.
 This will have two effects: reduce the price of your order, and reduce the weight of the 3D printed part, as it is using less material.